playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 Vue's dependency injection API only has two parts to it:

-1. A `provide` method, used to provide values from the parent component.
+1. A `provide` method is used to provide values from the parent component.
-2. An `inject` method, used to get the provided values in the child component.
+2. An `inject` method is used to get the provided values in the child component.

 ```vue
 <!-- Parent.vue -->